yanli1215/tp/docs/UserGuide.md

 ```

 ### sending an email: `send`
-Sends an email from draft
+Sends email(s) from draft

-Format: `send INDEX`
+Format: `send INDEX/MULTIPLE INDICES`

 * The `INDEX` refers to the index number of email in the draft list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …
+* The `MULTIPLE INDICES` refers to the option of sending multiple emails
+  in the draft list by separating each index with a space
 * User must `list draft` first before they can send an email
+* User must ensure that the email address of receiver exists in MojoHR's system.

 Example of usage:
 ```